 The JDK includes the Java Run-time Environment ( JRE ), the Java compiler, and the Java APIs.
 The JDK is a development environment for building Java Applications using the Java Programming Language.
 JDK contains everything that will be required to develop and run Java application.
 It contains the JRE and development tools like compiler (javac), java application launcher (java.exe), etc.

 The Java Run-time Environment, also known as Java Run-time, is part of the Java Development Kit (JDK), a set of programming tools for developing Java applications.
 The Java Run-time Environment provides the minimum requirements for executing a Java application; it consists of the Java Virtual Machine (JVM), core classes, and supporting files.

 JVM: ( Java Virtual Machine )

-In addition, jvm is a virtual machine which work on top of your operating system to provide a recommended environment for the compiled Java code.
-Also, jvm only works with byte-code.
-Therefore , we need to compile the java application(.java) so that it can be converted to byte-code format ( .class file).
+In addition, JVM is a virtual machine that works on top of your operating system to provide a recommended environment for the compiled Java code.
+JVM only works with byte-code.
+Therefore, we need to compile the java application(.java) so that it can be converted to byte-code format ( .class file).
 Which then will be used by JVM to run the application.